-Rick was three and a half years into a stage IV pancreatic cancer diagnosis, and on a heavy combination of active chemotherapy.
+At the time, Rick was three-and-a-half years into a stage IV pancreatic cancer diagnosis, and on a heavy combination of active chemotherapy.

 Rick’s battle with pancreatic cancer began in February of 2016.
 A successful entrepreneur in the tech industry, Rick was immersed in his work and enjoying life with his wife Shelley – a fellow Western University computer science graduate – while their three children were paving their own career paths.
 He experienced some digestive issues, but it wasn’t until a routine blood test raised concern that prompted his doctor to investigate further.

-“It’s the one you didn’t want to hear,” Shelley adds.
+“It’s the one you didn’t want to hear,” Shelley added.